chrisveness/geodesy/README.md

 latlon-ellipsoid.js
 -------------------

 Geodesy tools for an ellipsoidal earth model.
-The `LatLonE` object incorporates not just latitude & longitude coordinates, but also the datum the lat/lon point is defined on, along with functions for translating between different datums.
+The `LatLonE` object incorporates not just latitude & longitude coordinates, but also the datum the lat/lon point is defined on, along with functions for translating between different datums (e.g. between OSGB36 & WGS-84).
 Also included is the `GeoParams` object with ellipsoid parameters and datum transform parameters.

 The library includes: